usernum-gcp/gcp-speech-to-text/gcf/README.md

 gcloud services enable speech.googleapis.com
 ```

-* Deploy the function.
+* Deploy the function 'gcf_speech_to_text' to be triggered upon object upload to <bucket-name>

-<bucket-name> is the actual name,  'gs://'' is NOT required
+The parameter <bucket-name> is the actual name of the bucket.  'gs://'' is NOT required.

-This will take a couple of minutes.
+The following will take a couple of minutes.
-at the end, there will be the cloud function gcf_speech_to_text ready.
 ```
 bash deploy_gcf.bash <bucket-name>
 ```

 ## Logs of cloud functions
 Check the functions logging this way: